Amari Cooper Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Season Stats

-- Cooper has hauled in 768 yards (on 60 grabs) and seven touchdowns.
-He has been targeted 90 times, and is averaging 51.2 yards per game.
+- Cooper has 768 receiving yards on 60 receptions (90 targets), with seven touchdowns, averaging 51.2 yards per game.

 - Cooper has seen the ball thrown his way 14 times in the red zone this season, 16.1% of his team's 87 red zone pass attempts.